 Students wishing to study a topic independently, for credit, must find an instructor to supervise the project.
 The instructor and the student then agree on the number of credits the student may earn.
 The student must complete an Independent Study Authorization Form, have it signed, and deliver it to the Registrar.
-The form is available online on the forms page.

 Without special permission, students may not register for or earn toward the degree more than six credits each semester in any one or combination of independent study, special topics, and variable topics courses.
 To increase this limit, students must consult with their advisor and get the permission of their academic dean.